 Where is the only place where you can visit 11 different countries in less than a day and you can do it all on foot?
 Epcot World Showcase at Walt Disney World!
 We know, we know – you’re not technically traveling crisscrossing the globe in under 24 hours.
-However, there is plenty of international cuisine to be had, travel souvenirs to be bought, and culturally inspired attractions to be seen.
+In fact, at just 1.2 miles around, it will take you just 20 minutes to walk around World Showcase Promenade.
+However, there is plenty of international cuisines to be had, travel souvenirs to be bought, and culturally inspired attractions to be seen.

 So, if you’ve ever wished you could have breakfast in the shadow of the Eiffel Tower at a petite café in France, grab some sushi for lunch after shopping for keepsakes in Japan, then finish your day with a peaceful boat ride and tacos under the stars in a small village in Mexico, this Epcot World Showcase guide is for you – no passport required!
-Keep reading, as we break down everything you need to know about World Showcase, from dining and shopping to entertainment and attractions.
+Keep reading, as we break down all the things to do at World Showcase, from dining and shopping to entertainment and attractions.

 Epcot World Showcase Basics

 Epcot, originally called EPCOT Center, stands for Experimental Prototype Community of Tomorrow.
 Walt Disney once dreamed that Epcot would become a global community where people would come to live and exchange cultures, technologies, and ideas.
 And while that specific dream never came to fruition, its underlying goals remain.
 Today, World Showcase stands as a sort of World’s Fair – which, given Walt’s history with the World’s Fair, we like to think he’d still enjoy.